 It is here that Emperor Lee Hyuk (Shin Sung-rok) wants to introduce Min Yoo-ra (Lee Elijah) as the woman he is dating to his grandmother and Grand Empress Dowager Jo (Park Won-suk) in episodes 4-5 of The Last Empress/Empress’s Dignity (황후의 품격) (SBS, 2018-19).
 But his mother has already other plans and has invited Oh Ssu-ni (Jang Na-ra) whom she introduces as Hyuk’s girlfriend before he can even start to speak.

-Jin Yong-tae (Son Ho-jun) has a business meeting here with congress man Moon Sung-soo (Kim Myung-soo) in episode 8 of Terius Behind Me (내 뒤에 테리우스) (MBC, 2018) while being tailed by Kim Bon (So Ji-sub) and Yoo Ji-yeon (Im Se-mi).
+Jin Yong-tae (Son Ho-jun) has a business meeting here with congress man Moon Sung-soo (Kim Myung-soo) in episode 8 of Terrius Behind Me/My Secret Terrius (내 뒤에 테리우스) (MBC, 2018) while being tailed by Kim Bon (So Ji-sub) and Yoo Ji-yeon (Im Se-mi).
 In episode 9, Ji-yeon verifies with the restaurant’s personnel the meeting.

 Yoon Hyun-il (Jung Bo-suk) asks his brother Yoon Hyun-mok (Nam Kyoung-eub) for forgiveness here in episode 11 of Heart Surgeons / Two Lives One Heart (흉부외과: 심장을 훔친 의사들) (SBS, 2018).